wwarriner/uabrc.github.io/docs/data_management/transfer/tutorial/globus_organization_tutorial.md

 ## How Do I Share a Guest Collection with Others?

-Before sharing a Collection with others, you will need to first [create a Collection](#how-do-i-create-a-collection) you administer.
-If the Collection is a [Globus Connect Personal Collection](#how-do-i-install-globus-connect-personal), then you will also need to [enable Collection sharing for your Globus account](#how-do-i-enable-collection-sharing-for-my-globus-account).
-If these prerequisites have been met, then you are ready to setup a Collection to be shared with others.
+Before sharing a Collection with others, you will need to first [create a Guest Collection](#how-do-i-create-a-guest-collection) or identify an existing one.
+If you are creating the Guest Collection from a [Globus Connect Personal Mapped Collection](#how-do-i-install-globus-connect-personal), then you will also need to [enable sharing for your Globus account](#how-do-i-enable-sharing-for-my-globus-account) by connecting to our Globus subscription.
+If these prerequisites have been met, then you are ready to share your Guest Collection with others.
 Please follow the instructions below.

 1. [Get onto the Globus Web App](#how-do-i-get-onto-the-globus-web-app).
-1. [Find the Collection](#how-do-i-find-collections-i-created-or-own) you wish to share.
+1. [Find the Guest Collection](#how-do-i-find-guest-collections-i-created-or-own) you wish to share.
 In this case we are looking for the "customer-share" Collection.
+Yours may have a different name.
 1. On the "customer-share" Collection details page, click the Permissions tab.

     ![Collection details page overview tab.](./images/go-share-collection/001-collection-details-overview.png)